 - Passenger Airbag: Similar to the regular airbag light, with the number 2 to the right, an X over the circle, and the word OFF above, this indicates that the passenger airbag isn’t engaged because no weight is sensed in the passenger seat.

 - Malfunction: A steady or blinking polygon that looks like a rectangle with several irregular corners and sides indicates that the fuel cap is loose, that the fuel is low, or that a minor malfunction has been detected, such as an engine misfire.
 You should have your car inspected, but you don’t need to have it towed.

 If the engine isn’t on and this light is steady for 20 seconds and then blinks for 10 seconds, you should have your emission control system checked.

 - O/D: O/D OFF in capital letters indicates that the overdrive system is off.

 - Security: A key inside the outline of a car indicates that the security system is operating.

 - Slip: A silhouette of a car from the back above two wavy tire tracks indicates that the Traction Control or Vehicle Dynamics Control (VDC) system is engaged, and the car is approaching its traction limits.
 Drive carefully because the road is slippery.

 - VDC: The same slip light described above plus OFF below it indicates that you have turned off your VDC system.
 If you’ve turned the VDC system on and this light stays on, have the system checked.

 Repairs and Maintenance Checks

-If you need to have any part of your 2016 Nissan Altima checked or serviced or if you have any questions about the 2016 Nissan Altima dashboard light guide, call us at Montgomeryville Nissan, serving Doylestown, Lansdale, and Philadelphia, for advice or to schedule an appointment today.
+If you need to have any part of your 2016 Nissan Altima checked or serviced or if you have any questions about the 2016 Nissan Altima dashboard light guide, call us at Montgomeryville Nissan, serving Doylestown and Lansdale, for advice or to schedule an appointment today.